ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 problem statement if they operate non-transparently to the connection endpoints, and particularly to the application.

-A related distinction concerns end-to-end connection autonomy.
+Network overlays also affect end-to-end connection autonomy.
 When an application opens a connection, it does so based on server-published endpoint information, obtained via DNS or direct IP addressing.
 Network overlays silently intercept that connection,